ethanolivertroy/DamnVulnerableCryptoWallet/README.md

 2. Clone this repository
 3. In the root folder, run `make install` to deploy all backend services
-4. Download the [desktop app latest release](https://gitlab.com/badbounty/dvcw/tags/) and launch it
+4. Download the [desktop app latest release](https://gitlab.com/badbounty/dvcw/tags/) and launch it wever, bear in mind that many patterns and practices used are totally custom, deprecated and highly insecure, so you should NEVER use this project's code as a template to build your Ethereum wallet, web API or Electron app.

 ### Other useful commands
 #### Stop & resume backend